ceuk/spotui/README.md

 Install with ```pip install spotui```

-Then install spotipy with: ```pip install git+https://github.com/plamere/spotipy.git --upgrade```

-(if anyone knows a way to add this version of Spotipy as a dependency let me know)

 Register a developer application at: [https://developer.spotify.com/dashboard/login]( https://developer.spotify.com/dashboard/login).
 Once you create the application you'll need to edit it to add a Redirect URI.
 Use something like 'http://localhost:8888/auth' (it doesn't matter what you use really as long as it matches what's in your config file).

 Run `spotui` to generate a sample config file at ~/.config/spotui/.spotuirc or create one manually with the following: